KentenRoth/100DaysOfCode/README.md

 Today I didn't get any coding in but I did use some time to go over code.
 I spent some time to go over what I have been learning in MongoDB and explained what everything was doing and how it worked.
 I also went over some code that I wrote for my garden app to see how well my memory worked on what was going on.
 After doing that I feel fairly good about what I have learned and that I am getting a better understanding of coding.
 Tomorrow I plan on reviewing what I did learn previously in React and brush up on what I do not understand.

 ---

+Day 70

+Today was a little coding and a lot of review of React.
+I remembered part of it but was confused about was going on with code I had done.
+So I spent some time figuring that out and getting back into the swing of how React works and looks.
+I think tomorrow will be a good day and I should have plenty of time to get some coding done.

+---